ASSISTIVE TECHNOLOGY LAB

 5. Do not load software or make significant changes to the equipment unless your disability coordinator provides permission in writing.

-6. Return equipment for repair or replacement to the DRC at least once a semester.
+6. Return equipment for repair or replacement to Accessibility and Testing at least once a semester.

-7. Return the equipment to the DRC by the due date.
+7. Return the equipment to Accessibility and Testing by the due date.
 Depending upon time and demand, students may be able to check the equipment out again

 upon examination.